theangelaluo/desktop-sms-messenger/readme-part2.md

     - Make sure to redirect back to `/contacts` once the follower data has been saved to the model

 1. __IF__ the user is logged in using Twitter, add the following to `contacts.hbs` (_example below_):
+    - __Show All Messages__ button: This will show you all direct messages sent & received for your Twitter user
-    - __Followers on Twitter__ section: should contain Screen Name, User ID, Open Chat Button, and Send Message Button (empty initially)
+    - __Followers on Twitter__ section: should contain Screen Name, User ID, and Send Message Button (empty initially)
     - __Import Twitter Followers__ button that links to the `/twitter/import` route

 ### Testing